 What race injury's have you endured?

+Are you running the Marine Corps Marathon this weekend?
 I am not, but if you are, and you hurt yourself, you should consider checking out the Sports & Spinal Physical Therapy Injury Clinic on Monday!